dalzinho/battleships/readme.md

 * A tracking board is contructed using a `Square[][]` array.
 This will be passed from one player's primary board to the other once players have positioned their ships.
 * Another instance variable `isVisible` was added to the `Square` class.
 This boolean will control whether players can see whether the square is full or not.
 * The tracking board's constructor calls a private method that sets all squares on the board to invisible.
+* The Player class calls a method `setTrackingBoard` that takes the opponent's board positions and generates a tracking board from this.

+## Validation

+* Initially, boards are hard-coded to be valid (i.e. 5 ships of a given length, placed within bounds in a non-overlapping fashion).

+## Determine Winner

+* `fire()` method added to player.
+This takes row and column integers and selects the appropriate square from the tracking board.
+It sets it to be visible, and if the square is full, increments the player's hits variable.